||Academic Advising and Counseling Center

 - Familiarizing students with transfer requirements to four-year institutions.

 Counselors, Faculty, and Student Success Coaches serve as academic advisers for students upon enrollment to: 1) help them choose a program of study, 2) assist with course selections based on availability, 3) assist with class scheduling and required courses for graduation, 4) facilitate issues students might encounter, and 5) help students choose a career based on their program of study.

 Bookstore services on the Main Campus provide textbooks and limited supplies for purchase by students.
-The Main Campus Bookstore is located in the Oliver H. Delchamps, Jr. Student Life Conference Complex.
+The Main Campus Bookstore is located in the Oliver H. Delchamps, Jr. Student Life Conference Complex across the hall from the Admissions and Financial Aid Office.
 The bookstore maintains textbooks for select courses, supplies, computers, and a wide variety of Bishop State merchandise.